 "Before the Blues: The Early American Black Music Scene" This three-volume set (Yazoo 2015-2017) contains a large variety of genres of black and white vocal music recorded in the 1920s and 30s.
 Vol. 1 (presumably with the complete number 1635-2015-2) contains one Sacred Harp song, CHRISTIAN SOLDIER (S.H. page 57), sung in 1936 by the Denson Quartet (a quartet of men of the Denson family).

-"Times Ain't What They Used To Be: Early American Rural Music" Vol. 3 contains one Sacred Harp tune, SWEET RIVERS as sung by the Allison's Sacred Harp Singers in 1928.
+"Times Ain't Like They Used To Be: Early American Rural Music" Vol. 3 contains one Sacred Harp tune, SWEET RIVERS as sung by the Allison's Sacred Harp Singers in 1928.
 Yazoo 2047.

 "The Half Ain't Never Been Told," Vol. 1 and Vol. 2 (Yazoo 2049, 2050) contain reissues of old 78 rpm recordings of a variety of traditional religious music, including several selections of shape-note hymnody by "Alabama Sacred Harp Singers" and others.
 According to Berkley Moore, Vol. 1 contains two songs by Alabama Sacred Harp Singers, while Vol. 2 contains one song by Allison's Sacred Harp Singers.